MISSION:

 SYSTEM INTERDEPENDENCIES:

-• ITDS will reside on the host platform and provide crewmembers audio and visual indication of threats.
-It cues laser-based countermeasures (CIRCM) and/or deploys expendable munitions (flares) via Improved Countermeasure Dispensers (ICMD).
+- ITDS will reside on the host platform and provide crewmembers audio and visual indication of threats.
+It cues laser-based countermeasures (CIRCM) and/or deploys expendable munitions (flares) via Improved Countermeasure Dispensers (ICMD)

 PROGRAM STATUS:

-• FY23 – Other Transaction Authority (OTA) strategy approved
+- Other Transaction Authority (OTA) strategy approved

 PROJECTED ACTIVITIES:

-• Abbreviated Capability Development Document completion
+- Abbreviated Capability Development Document (A-CDD) Approval

 Limited Interim Missile Warning System (LIMWS)